 Monthly Northeast Pool meetings will be organized between members who are part of the appeal in Goma, and this will be replicated when the appeal is funded, and implementation of activities has started.
-It is expected that the forum convener will be the spokesperson for the media representation for this ACT response.
+The forum convener is expected to be the spokesperson for the media representation for this ACT response.
 However, for individual responses, the country director/representative of each organization plays this role in coordination with the ACT RDC forum coordinator.
 External project activities will be communicated at the coordination's mechanisms (OCHA, clusters, thematic working groups and with local authorities).